1. Home

 7/10

-For years the Citroen Berlingo (and its related Peugeot, and more recently Vauxhall siblings) has been the family car of choice for those in the know.
+For years the Citroen Berlingo (and its related Peugeot and Vauxhall siblings) has been the family car of choice for those in the know.
 Yes, it may look like a van - because underneath it is - but if you can look past that you'll be getting a brilliant people carrier.

-Now, Citroen has launched a fully electric version of the Berlingo - the e-Berlingo - which offers basically the same package as the standard car, with a battery instead of a fuel tank.
-That means you get tonnes of space and storage in that boxy body, a durable and airy interior and the ability to have three child seats across the rear row, with three ISOFIX points too.
+Now, Citroen offers a fully electric version of the Berlingo - the e-Berlingo - which offers basically the same package as the standard car, with a battery instead of a fuel tank.
+That means you get tonnes of space and storage in that boxy body, a durable and airy interior and the ability to have three child seats across the rear row, with three ISOFIX points, too.

 Yes, it's not as posh inside and out as a purpose-built family car, but the e-Berlingo is surprisingly nice to drive, with a comfortable ride and excellent all-round visibility.
 It's the slowest EV in this list, but it's peppy enough around town and not totally out of its depth on faster roads.